software-assignments-spring2021/spring-2020-basic-thunder/README.md

   * type `npm start` command
 * Start the backend by
   * `cd` into the `back-end` folder
+  * create a `.env` file using any editor and paste the secret content supplied by us.
   * type `npm install` command
   * type `npm start` command